zhangcv123/MBRVO-Dataset/README.md

 # MBR-Dataset

 Currently, only a portion of the sequences of this motion blur dataset is publicly available.
-We will open source the full dataset when the paper is accepted.
+We will open source the all dataset when the paper is accepted.
  Click on this link to download the test data.
 【Baidu】  https://pan.baidu.com/s/1JNKzgmytF8yhRwvHnEMzGQ?pwd=jj2s     Password: jj2s
 【Google】 https://drive.google.com/drive/folders/12DNUOU8DFfUSkbXx4wY5p-54-MUKD6f1?usp=sharing